 Submitted by Ms. Cathy Hobart, Controller

 Accruals: Accruals for Lambeth which is held every ten years, Episcopal Youth Event and the Bishop’s sabbatical and General Convention.
 It has been more than 10 years since the last Lambeth Conference was held.
-The Next Bishop Search funds previously accrued will be consumed in 2015 and 2016 as the Diocese transitions to a new Bishop with the retirement of Bishop Adams in 2016.
-The funds previously accrued for Sabbatical will be partially consumed in 2016 when Bishop Adams takes his sabbatical.
+The Next Bishop Search funds previously accrued were consumed in 2015 and 2016 as the Diocese transitioned to a new Bishop with the retirement of Bishop Adams in 2016.
 Episcopal Youth Event occurs every three years.
 The last event was in 2014 and the next one will be in 2017.
 General Convention occurs every three years.
 The last General Convention was in 2015 in Utah.
 The next General Convention will be in 2018.
 A contingent of delegates (10 people) plus the Triennial representatives (3 or 4 people) and the Bishop attend.

 Closed Parish properties: Costs of maintaining several closed parish properties – St. Thomas’, North Syracuse, Christ Church, Wellsburg, Christ Church, Sackets Harbor, St. John’s, Elmira Heights, All Saints’, Utica, All properties have been or will be listed for sale.
+North Syracuse, Wellsburg and Elmira Heights properties were sold in 2016 and early 2017.
 The properties are vacant at this time.

 Pass Through Expenses: Pass through funds from Bishop’s Visitations, annual solicitation for Contributor’s Fund and payment from Church Insurance for Risk Management Program.
 Funds expended come from outside sources.

-MDG’s: Six matching grants were made in 2015 for a total of $8,110.00 to four parishes: St. James’, Skaneateles, Grace, Utica, St. James’, Clinton (2 grants), St. John’s, Oneida and St. Thomas’ Hamilton.
+MDG’s: Six matching grants were made in 2016 for a total of $8,187.30 to three parishes and one grant was given to the Partnership Program/Diocese of Haiti: St. Paul’s, Syracuse (3), Grace, Utica, and St. David’s, Barneveld.
 The grants are awarded by the Global Mission Committee.

 Episcopal Church Assessment: National Church Assessment based on 16.5% of the 2015 Diocesan income from the annual Diocesan report, net of an $150,000 exclusion for having a Bishop.
 The assessment funds the budget of The Episcopal Church, which was adopted by General Convention in July 2015.
 The Budget for January 1, 2016 through December 31, 2018 is $125,012,351.
 Funding policy for the period is adopted based on a single asking of the dioceses.
 After a $150,000 exemption from total income, a single asking shall be applied as follows: 2016 – 18%, 2017 – 16.5% and 2018 – 15% of the balance of income to the diocese, reported in the diocesan financial statements for the year two years prior to the year in which the pledge is applied.